 This year I’m giving up stuff for Lent, literally.
-Someone pointed me to the White House Black Shutters blog and the 40 Bags in 40 Days 2015 Decluttering Challenge that begins today, the first day of Lent.
-For the fifth year in a row, blogger Ann Marie is “decrapifying” her life during Lent, and she invites others to do the same.
+Someone pointed me to the White House Black Shutters blog and the 40 Bags in 40 Days Decluttering Challenge that begins the first day of Lent.
+Blogger Ann Marie is “decrapifying” her life during Lent, and she invites others to do the same.

-Every day from Feb.
-18 through April 4 (the Saturday before Easter), the challenge is to pick one area and declutter it.
+Every day from Ash Wednesday through the Saturday before Easter, the challenge is to pick one area and declutter it.
 There are no specific rules, just focus on “one.spot.per.day.”

 I NEED this challenge.
 In fact, I think I’ve been gearing up for it without realizing it.
 I recently joined two local Facebook yard sale groups, hoping to score a twin captain’s bed for one of my boys.
 When I discovered a couple of pairs of outgrown kids’ snow boots in the back of a closet right before a snowstorm, I became a seller.